influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 **Sample data**

 The NOAA sample data used in the follwong examples is available for download on the [Sample Data](/influxdb/v2.1/reference/sample-data/) page.
+The database used in the following examples is called `noaa`.

 ## `SHOW SERIES`